The Flash (2014 TV series): Sound design

 The sound design for the series is handled by Mark Camperell.
 The sound effect for Barry is made up of elements of thunder, electricity, jets, fireballs, and various custom whooshes and impacts.
 Speaking about designing the sound for the Flash's ability, Mark says: "My approach for the sounds of the Flash's ability was to editorially treat him like a really aggressively driven hot rod.
 This doesn't mean that I used car sounds for him, though.
 What I mean is that when thinking about how to edit his sounds, I thought about it like cutting a car chase."

 Release

 Broadcast

 The Flash was screened at the Warner Bros.
-Television and DC Entertainment panel at San Diego Comic-Con International in July 2014.
+Television and DC Entertainment panel at San Diego Comic-Con in July 2014.
 The series officially premiered on The CW on October 7, 2014, during the 2014–15 television season and also premiered in Canada on the same night.
 The second episode was screened at New York Comic Con on October 9, 2014, as a way to repay the viewers that watched the series' premiere episode.
 The series premiered in the United Kingdom and Ireland on October 28, 2014, and in Australia on December 3, 2014.